ELEN-Workshops-and-LDI/LDI-ML/README.md

 5. Performing 10 percent pruning of the model
 6. Making predictions on both training and testing datasets using the model with new weights

+### ARMA.ipynb ([3.12-3.14] - ARMA_AND_ARIMA Folder)
+This section performs ARMA (AutoRegressive Moving Average) analysis for understanding and forecasting time series data related fro wateer share trading prices.

+#### Key Steps in the Notebook:
+- The data is first loaded and preprocessed to ensure it is suitable for time series analysis.
+- The model is fitted to the data, and diagnostics are run to check the adequacy of the model fit.
+- Forecasts are generated from the model, and the results are visualized to assess the model's predictive power.

+(In the Future, Stationarity tests will be conducted to check if the data needs differencing to make it stationary.)

+#### Usage:
+To perform ARMA analysis, load your time series data into the notebook, ensuring it is clean and appropriately indexed by date.
+Adjust the model parameters based on the characteristics of your data.

+### Rolling ARMA and ARIMAX.ipynb ([3.12-3.14] - ARMA_AND_ARIMA Folder)
+This notebook is designed to implement rolling ARMA and ARIMAX models for dynamic time series forecasting of water trading prices.
+The rolling models will allow us to continuously update forecasts as new data becomes available, providing more accurate and timely predictions.

+#### Key Steps
+1. Load and preprocess the time series data, ensuring it is clean and appropriately indexed by date.
+2. Define the window size for the rolling forecast and the order of the ARMA/ARIMAX models.
+3. Implement a loop to perform the rolling forecast:
+   - For each iteration, fit the ARMA or ARIMAX model to the current window of data.
+   - Forecast the next step and append the prediction to the results.
+   - Slide the window one step forward.
+4. Evaluate the performance of the rolling models by comparing the predicted values against actual values using metrics such as RMSE (Root Mean Squared Error).
+5. Visualize the rolling forecast results alongside the actual data to assess the model's effectiveness.
+6. Optionally, adjust model parameters or the window size based on the performance metrics to optimize the forecasts.

+#### Usage:
+To use this notebook, load your time series data into the rolling ARMA or ARIMAX models, ensuring the data is preprocessed correctly.
+Adjust the model parameters and window size as needed based on the characteristics of your data and the desired forecast accuracy.

+### ARIMAX.ipynb ([3.16] - ARIMA_AND_SARIMA Folder & OLD_DATA folder)
+This notebook is designed to implement ARIMAX models for dynamic time series forecasting of water trading prices.
+The ARIMAX models will allow us to continuously update forecasts as new data becomes available, providing more accurate and timely predictions.

+#### Key Steps
+1. Load zone data and exogenous datasets (e.g., water temperature, rainfall, watercourse discharge).
+2. Separate and sort the data based on cluster assignments and creation dates.
+3. Align exogenous data with the main dataset by date and fill missing values.
+4. Standardize the exogenous data using StandardScaler.
+5. Perform PCA to reduce dimensionality and identify principal components.
+6. Create a final DataFrame by joining PCA components with the target variable (Price Per ML ($)).
+7. Align and resample exogenous data to daily frequency.
+8. Split the data into training and testing sets.
+9. Fit the SARIMAX model using the training data and specified parameters.
+10. Generate forecasts for the test data.
+11. Visualize the actual vs. forecasted prices, including confidence intervals.